 Given that we have such a high bar for fidelity (almost making it an imaginary concept), I can tell you with reasonable confidence that we encounter infidelity in different forms in our own lives.
 It’s easy to let society dictate our reaction to infidelity because that’s how we have been conditioned.
 In the Mahabharata, Arjuna brings back Subadra from the time he is on an exile and Draupadi (who already has 4 other husbands) gets pissed off, but the story of how she feels about either Arjuna’s exploits with Chitrangada or Ulupi is not very famous.
 It’s our society’s way of setting boundaries on what’s acceptable and what is not – feel free to screw whoever but don’t bring them home and all will be well.
 But honestly, to each their own and I am going to tell you why it needn’t always mean that we are heading to doomsday.

 We feel the need to step outside when we seek something that we don’t get from our existing relationships anymore.
-When our spouse doesn’t make us feel the way we used to feel when we first fell in love, in an attempt to get rid of this feeling of not being explicitly desired, we have this intense urge to turn back time to when we felt good about ourselves.
+It’s not so much about the partner or the relationship itself, but it’s more to do with how we feel in it.
+When we don’t feel the way we used to feel when we first fell in love, in an attempt to get rid of this feeling of not being explicitly desired, we have this intense urge to turn back time to when we felt good about ourselves.
 We try to reconnect with our glorious past, we try to re-invent ourselves to be more interesting or just try all of this in our imagination, disconnecting ourselves from our realities, in turn straying from our present commitments.
 Our spirit doesn’t settle unless we see some hope for all glory being restored and no amount of sexy lingerie can change that.